Skip to content

 Civilian RoleTypical Fit

-Corporate or contract counselGood fit for civil and fiscal law backgrounds
+Corporate or contract counselGood fit for civil law, fiscal law, and government contracting backgrounds

-Government ethics / compliance counselStrong after command-law experience
+Government ethics and compliance counselStrong after command-law and administrative law experience

 More Information